Accessibility Plan 2026-2028

 The goal of the Information and Communication Technologies pillar of the Accessible Canada Act is to ensure the accessibility of digital content and technologies.

-The goal of CCOHS for this pillar is to provide all users, including those with disabilities, with modern tools that enhance productivity and improve efficiency, while providing a supportive and inclusive technology environment.
+The goal of CCOHS for this pillar for this three-year period is to provide all users, including those with disabilities, with modern tools that enhance productivity and improve efficiency, while providing a supportive and inclusive technology environment.

-This goal is informed by consultations which told us about the following barriers:
+This goal is informed by consultations which told us that:

-• systems are not designed natively with accessibility capabilities to those without assistive technology.
+• legacy systems are not built with native accessibility features, making them difficult to use without assistive technology.

 The goal of the Communications pillar of the Accessible Canada Act is to ensure barrier free services and spaces for persons with disabilities.

-The goal of CCOHS for this pillar is to provide credible informational assets and services in clear language that are easily accessible and inclusive to persons with disabilities.
+The goal of CCOHS for this pillar for this three-year period is to continue to provide credible informational assets and services in clear language that are easily accessible and inclusive to persons with disabilities.

-This goal is informed by consultations which told us about the following barriers:
+This goal is informed by consultations which told us that:

 • some communications are too long, complex, and academic in nature.